 Rabbi Emeritus Frank M. Waldorf started at Temple Sinai in 1974, teaching torah in synagogue services, in adult education, and in the religious school.
 He was ordained on the Cincinnati Campus of Hebrew Union College-Jewish Institute of Religion in 1964.
 For four years he was an Army Chaplain including three years in Frankfurt, Germany.
 He was an assistant to Rabbi Roland Gittelsohn at Temple Israel of Boston, and served at Reform congregations in Winchester and Staunton, Virginia, and Kokomo, Indiana.
 He came to Temple Sinai, looking for a smaller congregation where he could really get to know the congregants on an individual basis; and it would be very hard to find one member or even the occasional visitor to the synagogue who could honestly say that Rabbi Waldorf didn’t make the effort to get to know them.
 Rabbi Waldorf retired in 2004, but he is still engaged in the Sinai community as Rabbi Emeritus.

 Linda Katz, the Temple’s Executive Director, began work at Temple Sinai in 2002.
 She is responsible for the day-to-day operations of the Temple, including overseeing the facility and financial management.
 She also handles Temple communications, including editing and writing the weekly electronic newsletter, the Sinai Update.
-She and her husband are proud parents of three grown children and the grandparents of two adorable grandchildren.
+She and her husband are proud parents of three grown children and the grandparents of three adorable grandchildren.
 Linda enjoys speaking with both members and potential members and can be reached at Temple Sinai on Mondays, Tuesdays, Wednesdays and Fridays.

 Cherina Eisenberg is a cantorial soloist who brings a joyful spirituality to prayer.
 She has served as spiritual leader in such congregations as Beth El in Storrs, CT, Temple Israel in Portsmouth, NH, and Agudath Achim in Shreveport, LA.
 She studied voice at Julliard, University of Washington, and privately with Cantor Henry Drejer.
 A recording artist and producer of award-winning classical music CDs, including The Golden Dove, King David’s Lyre (4-Tay records), and Music of Cecil Burleigh (Naxos), Ms. Eisenberg is also a composer of liturgical music, which has premiered at the Davvenen Leadership Training Institute at Hazon-Isabella Freedman Jewish Retreat Center and at the Ohalah Conference for clergy in Colorado.
 She has taught at the National Havurah Summer Institute, Limmud, Vilna Shul and Combined Jewish Philanthropy, as well as led adult, b’nei mitzvah and youth programs across the nation.
 Ms. Eisenberg was chosen as a PresenTense Fellow, mentored by Cantor Danny Maseng at the Brandeis-Bardin Institute, and choreographed and danced in “Budzyn: A Holocaust Play” at Harvard University.
 She received a Master of Arts in Jewish Education from The Jewish Theological Seminary and is currently in her final year of Rabbinical School with ALEPH: Alliance for Jewish Renewal.